-The schematic portion of the design is also translated into an XNF file.
 The schematic XNF file is considered the top level of the design hierarchy, since it contains references to other XNF files like optimized XNF files from PLD designs.
 The XNFMERGE program merges lower level XNF files into the top level XNF file from the schematic to form one flattened file that can be partitioned into the LCA architecture, then placed and routed just like any other design.